shuhei/shuhei.github.com/source/_posts/2019-01-11-dns-polling-for-reliability.markdown

 We can make DNS lookups fast and reliable by caching it.
 [An issue on the nodejs/node repo](https://github.com/nodejs/node/issues/5893) recommends to have caching at OS-level.
 We can run a daemon like dnsmasq, unbound, CoreDNS, etc.

 However, it's not always easy depending on the platform that you are using.
 My team was using a platform where we just deploy your application Docker container, and it was hard to set up another daemon on the OS.
 The majority of the users of the platform were application runtimes such as Java and Go, which have basic DNS caching by default and rarely have the same issues with Node.js applications.
-It was hard to convince the platform owner to introduce per-node DNS caching to the platform only for Node.js applications without a concrete evidence.
+It was hard to convince the platform owner to introduce per-node DNS caching to the platform only for Node.js applications without a concrete evidence when they were focusing on a new generation platform.

 Because the incidents didn't happen on C4 instances and we had other priorities to work on, we just rolled back and kept using C4 instances for a while.
+However, I wanted to finish the issue before celebrating 2019.
 So, I decided to implement DNS caching on the application layer with Node.js.

 ## DNS Caching and Prefetching with Node.js